lilleberg/lilleberg/README.md

 ## About me

-Hello to you, you old chocolate!
+Hi, hi, hello.
 I'm Maria, 27 years old.
-Currently I am working as a front-end developer at Gjensidige (it's great).
+Working as a front-end developer at Gjensidige (it's great).
 I have an associate's degree in front-end development, and a bachelor's degree in Informatics: design, use, interaction.

 ### I'm on LinkedIn